rocher/advent-of-code/2024/01/README.md

 #### Pair sorted lists

-The main idea is to sort both lists, `Left_List` and `Right_List`, and compute the absolute value of the difference.
+The main idea is to sort both lists, `Left_List` and `Right_List`, and compute the absolute value of the difference of each pair of elements.

 ```ada
 declare